FlyingSpringrol/Human-memory/README.md

 https://www.cs.toronto.edu/~hinton/nipstutorial/nipstut3.pdf

 ###5) Convolutional Nets:

+A folder full of broken shit!
+What's more to love.

+Convolutional nets are crazy: they're closest thing we've gotten to a general solution for complex problems.
+Still, they're difficult to understand, slow to train, and aren't even close to perfect.
+I'll keep developing this folder over the next couple years and see where it goes.

 I use nolearn (built with lasagne and theano) and Caffe (bvlc vision).

 There are scripts for nolearn networks and ipython notebooks for Caffe.